Celtics vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Celtics vs. Heat: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Boston Celtics are 8.5-point favorites heading into a decisive Game 5 of the Eastern Conference Finals against the Miami Heat at TD Garden on Thursday, starting at 8:30 PM ET on TNT.
-The Heat lead the series 3-1.
-The over/under is 214.5 for the matchup.
+The Boston Celtics are 3.5-point favorites heading into a decisive Game 6 of the Eastern Conference Finals against the Miami Heat at FTX Arena on Saturday, starting at 8:30 PM ET on TNT.
+The Heat lead the series 3-2.
+The point total is 209.5 for the matchup.

 Celtics vs. Heat Odds & Info